Gagan-Deogan/form-nodejs-gcloud/README.md

 # form-nodejs-gcloud
-# It a simple web application which help in understandind full stact development
+# It a simple web application which help in understandind full stack development
 **For Forntend**
 1. HTML
 2. JS